JROChub/power_house/docs/book_of_power.md

 48. Only rotate membership after verifying at least `threshold` signatures on the `GovernanceUpdate` payload; archive every rotation in `logs/policy/`.
 49. Legacy clusters can still pass `--policy-allowlist allow.json`, but note that it is read-only and unsuitable for automated rotation.
 50. Stake-backed deployments require bond postings recorded in the staking registry; no bond, no quorum rights.
-51. Conflicting anchors automatically trigger slashing—investigate the incident, keep the evidence, and reissue the staking registry with the slashed flag preserved.
+51. Conflicting anchors automatically trigger slashing--investigate the incident, keep the evidence, and reissue the staking registry with the slashed flag preserved.
 52. Provide step-by-step onboarding instructions for new nodes, including where to fetch the current policy descriptor.
 51. Example: copy ledger logs to new node directory, place the current `governance.json`, run `julian net start` with bootstrap peers.
 53. Ensure firewall rules allow incoming connections on chosen ports.